dmitryuv/atext-changeset/README.md

 3. Insert
 4. Remove

-The changeset can be applied to the ADocument. **ADocument** is a internal rich-text document representation that stores it as an array of lines, where each line is an object containing text and its attributes.
+The changeset can be applied to the ADocument. **ADocument** is an internal rich-text document representation that stores it as an array of lines, where each line is an object containing text and its attributes.
 Additionaly each document have **Attribute Pool** – a dictionary of all formatting rules used in the document.
 It allows us to save a lot of bytes in the storage.

 To start you need a document, so you either create empty one or start with a plain text: